Arrays, Linked Lists, Stacks, and Queues

 // fixed[10] would be out of bounds in a true static array

 In languages like C or Java, going beyond the allocated size is either a compile-time error or a runtime crash.
-JavaScript's built-in arrays hide this complexity, but the cost of resizing is still there — it is just managed for us.
-Let us see how.
+JavaScript's built-in arrays hide this complexity, but the cost of resizing is still there; it is just managed for us in the background.
+Let us see how by prodiving an implementation of dynamic arrays.

 Dynamic arrays